LambdaSharp/Crawler-Challenge/README.md

 *Note*: `USAGE: ./crawl.sh {table_name} {url} {depth}`

-**ACCEPTANCE TEST**: You are able to verify that the URL and Depth is printed out by the lambda function by check CloudWatch Logs.
+**ACCEPTANCE TEST**: You are able to verify that the URL and Depth is printed out by the lambda function by checking the CloudWatch Logs.

 ## Level 2: Count the words